captn3m0/youtube-cue/README.md

 ## HACKING

-- If this video does not work on a specific video, please attach the complete output
+- If it does not work on a specific video, please attach the complete output
 - Pull Requests are welcome that add support for a better parser without breaking the existing tests
 - Please add tests for any new functionality